AnaghaP2003/Sentiment-Analysis-Using-Twitter-Tweets-/README.md

-Sentiment Analysis of Political Tweets: Bag of Words vs. TF-IDF with Logistic Regression
+#Sentiment Analysis of Political Tweets: Bag of Words vs. TF-IDF with Logistic Regression

-Project Overview
+Project Overview:

 This project focuses on sentiment analysis of political tweets using two approaches for feature extraction: Bag of Words and TF-IDF (Term Frequency-Inverse Document Frequency).
 Both approaches are paired with Logistic Regression for classifying tweet sentiments as Positive, Neutral, or Negative.
 The dataset consists of labeled political tweets, making it an ideal case for supervised learning.